 the scientific study of how we think about, influence, and relate to one another.

-feelings, often based on our beliefs, that predispose us to respond in a particular way to objects, people, and events.
+feelings, often influenced by our beliefs, that predispose us to respond in a particular way to objects, people, and events.

 the tendency for people who have first agreed to a small request to comply later with a larger request.

-the theory that we act reduce the discomfort (dissonance), we feel when two of our thoughts (cognitions) clash. for example, when we become aware that our attitudes and our actions don't match, we may change our attitudes so that we feel more comfortable.
+the theory that we act to reduce the discomfort (dissonance) we feel when two of our thoughts (cognitions) are inconsistent.
+For example, when our awareness of our attitudes and of our actions clash, we can reduce the resulting dissonance by changing our attitudes.

-adjusting our behavior or thinking to coincide with a group standard.
+adjusting one's behavior or thinking to coincide with a group standard.

 stronger responses on simple or well-learned tasks in the presence of others.